This Dreaming Isle edited by Dan Coxon

 This Dreaming Isle is an anthology of new horror stories and weird fiction with a distinctly British flavour.
 It collects together fifteen brand new horrifying or unsettling stories that draw upon the landscape and history of the British Isles for their inspiration.
 Some explore the realms of myth and legend, others are firmly rooted in the present, engaging with the country’s forgotten spaces.

-Featuring new and exclusive stories from:
+Featuring new stories from:

 Ramsey Campbell, multi-award winning author of over 40 novels